xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/site.5.rst

    -------------
   DHCP ATTRIBUTES
    -------------
-   dhcpomapialgorithm:  The TSIG/OMAPI algorithm used by legacy ISC DHCP and
+   dhcpomapialgorithm:  The TSIG algorithm used by BIND DDNS and, for legacy
-                        BIND DDNS integration.
+                        ISC DHCP, OMAPI.
 Valid values are hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384,
                         and hmac-sha512.
-The default is hmac-md5 for compatibility with existing ISC DHCP installations.
+New Enterprise Linux 9 or later installations set hmac-sha256.
+When this attribute is not set, including on an existing installation, xCAT uses hmac-md5 for compatibility.
+Kea does not use OMAPI, but Kea DDNS uses this TSIG algorithm.

    dhcpomapikeyname:  The TSIG/OMAPI key name used by legacy ISC DHCP and
                      BIND DDNS integration.
 The default is xcat_key.
 The